augment-eco/terms-and-conditions/en/theft-coverage-terms-and-conditions.md

 ### Minimum Contract period

-After the expiry of the Minimum Contract Term of 12 months, you can terminate the theft protection service by 30 days written notice.
+After the expiry of the Minimum Contract Term of 12 months, you can terminate the Theft Coverage service by 30 days written notice.

 ### Billing

-The Theft Protection is invoiced monthly using the payment method You have provided.
+The Theft Coverage service is invoiced monthly using the payment method You have provided.

-If You fail to pay Your overdue bills despite having received a payment reminder, Augment has a right terminate Your Theft Protection service and collect a reasonable compensation from You for the damage or costs caused by the premature termination of this minimum contract period agreement.
+If You fail to pay Your overdue bills despite having received a payment reminder, Augment has a right terminate Your Theft Coverage service and collect a reasonable compensation from You for the damage or costs caused by the premature termination of this minimum contract period agreement.

 ### Force majeure